07 Jul, 2023 If a solution for Māori wellbeing is needed it’s about values not the Treaty!

 The wellbeing of all New Zealanders should be a concern for all New Zealanders.
 Today I want to speak to the Treaty and both its relevance and rarely stated irrelevance to Māori wellbeing.

-As a nation we care about our Māori – as also all of our non-Māori.
+As a nation we care about our Māori – as also all non-Māori.
 Like a parent who cares for all of their children, we want all who grow in our nation to thrive.
-This is one reason we’ve honoured and supported Treaty things as a nation – and as churches!
-We’d love to see their statistics – which we’re told about continuously by our Government and Media – turned around – because ‘they are us’.
+This is one reason we’ve honoured and supported Treaty things as a nation – and as churches.
+Regarding our Māori, we’d love to see statistics that reveal troubles (as generalisations) – which we’re told about continuously by our Government and Media – turned around, because ‘they are us’.
 Consider crime rates, imprisonment, suicide, truancy, substance abuse – and more.

-But what help is actually needed?
+But what help is actually needed – and by whom?

-Does the Treaty have anything to do with these problems – or might the needed solution actually be in something else entirely?
+Does the Treaty have anything to do with these problems – or might the solution actually be in something else entirely?

 It’s an important question!

-A decline in Māori wellbeing that is recent
+The decline in Māori wellbeing is recent

 During the 19th Century (in the 1800s), the numbers of Māori who were prisoners was very low.
 Usually about 3% of the total prison population.
 Early in the 20th Century Māori made up 11% of our prisons, while by 1945 they made up 21%.

 Jump half a century on, and by 2011 Māori were 51%.
-It’s a measure of social change amongst Māori – as distinct from the wider population.
-While these are always generalisations (as some Māori are doing very well), the over-all situation for Māori is getting worse – not better.
+It’s a measure of social change amongst Māori as a subset of our wider population.
+Why the change and what are we to do?

 What happened?

 The primary recognised factor is this decline through to the 1950s is probably urbanisation – which removed the wider whanau support structures from around Māori.
-But more was going on than that.

-(Secondly) …something else happened beyond the 1950s.
 There was a society-wide breakdown in our families.
-This wasn’t just amongst Māori – but for reasons I don’t understand it was disproportionately so!
+This wasn’t just amongst Māori – but for reasons I don’t fully understand it was disproportionately so!

 On all levels, we have become worse off.